temperlang/temperlang-blog/posts/generically-speaking.md

 }
 ```

 Java provides a *Comparable* type and a *Comparator*.
 The first method uses a *Comparator* to express how to compare two values of a specific type.
-The second method, an overload of the first, defaults to the natural order when *\<T\>* is a type that knows how to compare `this` to another value of the same type or a supertype.
+The second method, an overload of the first, defaults to the natural order when *&lt;T&gt;* is a type that knows how to compare `this` to another value of the same type or a supertype.

 When the *comparator.compare* is called, the actual method implementation might need to be looked up in a virtual method table (vtable).
 Unlike monomorphization, this isn't done once by rewriting code.
 It might happen every time the method is called.